 Brasov has a big range of accommodations to choose from, from beautiful privately-rented apartments to nice hotels.
 And the prices are very reasonable!
 If you ever wanted to stay at a really nice place without spending a fortune, Brasov is a good place to do that.

 Here are some of the best-rated hotels in the best location for all budgets (this is quite relative since even the most expensive hotels are very affordable, especially in the lower season):

 - $$ Residence Hirscher.

-- $ Safrano Palace (extremely popular, well-rated, and great-value accommodation).
+- $ Safrano Palace (extremely popular, great-value accommodation).